TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 CA/DCA's will often leave tab-relevant decisions until the days prior to the first round or whenever it is that they can meet with the tab team in person.
 However this often wastes critical time and forces rushed decisions.
 Many considerations can instead be raised and discussed prior to the tournament.

 - If there is a group chat for the adjudication core you probably want to be part of it; even if you don't contribute much.
 There are lots of small things that end up being discussed without consideration of how they will affect tab issues.
 It is also a chance to get to know — ahead of time — the people you will be working with closely over the tournament.
-- How to managing the adjudicator feedback process is also something that benefits from foresight and pre-planning, rather than being decided on the ground.
+- Managing the adjudicator feedback process is also something that benefits from foresight and pre-planning, rather than being decided on the ground.
 Key considerations are:

     - What is the score scale going to be?
 What do each of those numbers represent?
 How will this be communicated to participants?
     - How much weight does a test score have over the course of the tournament?
 By Round 3, or by Round 8, what proportion of an adjudicator's score is derived from their test?
 Etc.